 - Excellent credit score (Have you checked your annual credit report?)

 - For less stellar credit ratings, government financing's set MI costs could be favorable compared to credit-dependent Conforming MI costs

 - Compensating Factors might include:

 - More lenient credit requirements than Conforming

-- If you are not obtaining a VA home loan to finance your home, and have little money down, it may allow you to afford more of a home (than USDA Rural Development and/or a Conforming) due to the greatest DTI thresholds.
-In relation to our example earlier, if you've already been making payments around $1,500 (That helps!), and you manage credit well, the automated underwriter may not accept a conforming mortgage (see the previous DTI), but you might be approved for a government loan.
+- If not using a VA loan and have minimal down payment, this might help afford a larger home compared to USDA Rural Development or Conforming, due to higher DTI thresholds.
+For instance, if you've been paying around $1,500 already (great job!), with responsible credit management, the automated underwriter might not accept a conforming mortgage (consider previous DTI), but you might qualify for a government loan

 An ideal buyer: